Brief information about the Elbe cycle path

 The pretty town of Cuxhaven is located directly at the mouth of the Elbe in the North Sea and is known as one of the largest North Sea spas in Germany.
 The colourful beach chairs along the miles of beaches on the North Sea give the city an incomparable charm.
 Marvel at the landmark of Cuxhaven – the Kugelbake, treat yourself to a long walk on deserted beaches and enjoy the soothing sea air!

 The Elbe Cycle Path is a recommended destination for your cycling holiday almost all year round.
 From March to October, the beautiful Elbe attracts our guests to its banks.
 June, July and August in particular are very popular travel months since the temperatures are the most pleasant in summer.
 But if you like it a little quieter and maybe a little cooler, we would recommend a cycle tour in spring or autumn.
+Because the average temperatures there are about 15 - 10 degrees.
+In summer, however, these rise to a pleasantly warm 20 - 25 degrees.

 The cuisine along the Elbe